fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 *   “Balsera Style” initiative (also known as “elective action order” or “popcorn initiative”) is the default rather than using skills to determine turn order (**page XX**).
 *   Advancement functions a little differently; we’ve eliminated significant milestones and finessed major milestones to compensate (**page XX**).
 *   We’ve removed the notion of active opposition as separate from the defend action (**page XX**).
 This has a few minor ripple effects, particularly overcome’s tie result (**page XX**).
+*   Create an Advantage has been tweaked to offer better clarity and agency around the discovery of existing unknown aspects (**page XX**).
-*   Full defense is presented as optional and has been altered a bit to accommodate the expanded scope of the defend action.
-Other options presented include extreme consequences, other aspect types, a version of the scale rules found in _Dresden Files Accelerated_ (**page XX**), countdowns from the _Fate Adversary Toolkit_ (**page XX**), and more.
+*   Full defense is presented as optional and has been altered a bit to accommodate the expanded scope of the defend action (**page XX**).
+Other standard rules options are presented as well, starting on **page XX**.

 # Getting Started